trencinodin-stack/arcstone-path-a-ingress-lab/STATUS.md

 cargo:   1.98.1 (797e8a9bc 2026-08-05)
 ```

-The baseline was subsequently pushed to the private GitHub repository and independently verified by the repository's GitHub Actions workflow.
+The baseline was subsequently pushed to the GitHub repository, which was private at the time, and independently verified by the repository's GitHub Actions workflow.

 ## Architectural status